 A significant proportion of the graduates of the Th.M.
-I program will have acquired sufficient skill, ability and experience that they will be equipped to undertake further studies in their area of concentration at the doctoral level. • Th.M. transcript, demonstrating that they meet the entrance requirements for the TST Th.D./Ph.D. program • Evidence of acceptance (TST records, graduate survey) into a doctoral program, either at TST or program, either at TST or elsewhere
+I program will have acquired sufficient skill, ability and experience that they will be equipped to undertake further studies in their area of concentration at the doctoral level. • Th.M. transcript, demonstrating that they meet the entrance requirements for the TST Th.D./Ph.D. program • Evidence of acceptance (TST records, graduate survey) into a doctoral program, either at TST or elsewhere -- --- --